 Topic: Making sense of sense-making

 The thing I reach for all the time is this shape that sits on my desk.
-I can it 2D3D.
-What happens is you show it to one person and they say, “I know what that is, that’s a circle.”
-You show it to another person and they say, “I know what this is, that’s a triangle.”
-You show it to another person and they say, “I know that that is, that’s a square.”
-And if all they’ve seen is that particular facet, and the circles have hung out with their fellow circles, and the triangles have hung out with the fellow triangles, and the squares have only hung out with the fellow squares, then what you get is fragmentation in an organization.
-People say, “I can say it’s a circle and you say it’s a triangle, but we can’t both be right so you must be wrong.”
+I call it 2D3D.
+What happens is you show it to one person and they say, “I know what that is, it’s a circle.”
+You show it to another person and they say, “I know what that is, it’s a triangle.”
+You show it to another person and they say, “I know that that is, it’s a square.”
+And if all they’ve seen is that particular facet, and the circles have hung out with other circlists, and the triangles have hung out with other triangolans, and the squares have only hung out with other squarians, then what you get is fragmentation in an organization.
+People say, “I can see it’s a circle and you say it’s a triangle.
+We can’t both be right.
+And I know I am, so you must be wrong.”

-This being fixated on a narrow perspective is what stops people from being able to work effectively with others who see things differently.
+This being fixated on a narrow biased and one-sided 2D perspective on a 3D reality that none of us ever sees in its entirety is what stops people from being able to work effectively with others who see things differently.
 This is why diversity usually results in fragmentation, not in innovation and agility.

-So the simple thing is to pick up 2D3D and say, “Look Bob you are saying it like the circle, and Jenny you are saying it like the triangle, and Carol, you’re saying it like a square.
+So the simple thing is to pick up 2D3D and say, “Look Bob you are seeing the circle, and Jenny you are seeing the triangle, and Carol, you’re seeing the square.
 What’s the bigger picture that we’re all missing?”
 So you can get into a constructive generative conversation which is about each of us bringing a perspective which adds to the overall understanding.

 Founders Emergent Futures Lab